 But she knew it wasn’t enough.
 Build more affordable housing, she thought, and you create a sustainable community built on diversity and inclusion.

 The problem was, how do you make it happen?
 Assisted housing is complicated; it includes provincial, municipal, and community consultations and approval.
 Then there’s the permits and project management — not to mention building the housing complex itself.
 In short, it needs a planner.

-“As social, economic and environmental challenges become bigger, the role of the planner becomes increasingly important,” says Jacklyn, now a fourth-year Planning student at Waterloo.
+“As social, economic and environmental challenges become bigger, the role of the planner becomes increasingly important,” says Jacklyn, now a recent Waterloo Planning graduate.

 So, when Jacklyn saw a co-op job opening to work with Habitat for Humanity on Cityview Village, an ambitious, 28-unit townhouse complex for low-income families, she jumped at the opportunity.
 Hired as an assistant planner, Jacklyn was involved with everything from site-plan clearances and ensuring construction met accessibility requirements to consulting with future residents and the community.

 “Working with Habitat taught me so much about planning and what it means to build sustainable communities,” says Jacklyn.
 The most rewarding part?
 “Connecting with the families and making sure everything met their expectations.”